-Download our Board Self-Assessment Questionnaire.
+Download our Board Self-Assessment.

-Effective Board Communication
+Board Priority #1: Communication

 Your residents may have different preferences in how they receive information, so it’s generally a good idea to use a mix of digital and traditional channels.
 Some options include email, a monthly newsletter, your community website, text messages, postal mail and bulletin board notices.
-“Have the ability and the technology to communicate with members in the methods they prefer,” Edwards suggests.
+“We should always remember to choose the right means of communication for the right message,” Effron said.
+“For instance, in an emergency situation, posting news on a less-frequented message board isn’t ideal.
+Instead, use a messaging platform that can reach everyone quickly and effectively.”
 For example, FirstService Residential Connect™ allows you to text or email all residents at once in an emergency or with other information that impacts the whole community.